YouTube deletes 'violent' music videos

 The genre's lyrics often detail vivid accounts of taking drugs and violence.

-In February 2018, 17-year-old rapper Junior Simpson penned a track about knife attacks, before he and three others, stabbed 15-year-old Jermaine Goupall to death.
+In February, 17-year-old rapper Junior Simpson was sentenced to life in prison after he and three others stabbed 15-year-old Jermaine Goupall to death.

+The court heard he'd penned a track about knife attacks before carrying out the killing.

 Giving him a life sentence, judge Anthony Leonard QC told Simpson: "You suggested the lyrics were just for show but I do not believe that, and I suspect you were waiting for the right opportunity for an attack."

-In the past two years police have asked YouTube to take down between 50 and 60 music videos, because they were deemed to incite violence."
+In the past two years police have asked YouTube to take down between 50 and 60 music videos, because they were deemed to incite violence.

-The video-sharing site has now removed more than 30 them.
+The video-sharing site has now removed more than 30 of them.

 "The gangs try to outrival each other with the filming and content - what looks like a music video can actually contain explicit language with gangs threatening each other," the Metropolitan Police's Mike West said.